The Dome at Highfield

 The Dome at Highfield is a collaborative project between The Dome at Woods Hole and Highfield Hall.
 In keeping with The Dome at Wood Hole’s mission to create a space and forum for interdisciplinary collaboration, innovative thinking and creative making, The Dome at Highfield will introduce the local and regional community to the sorts of programs The Dome at Woods Hole will offer at its future permanent home.
 Through exploratory educational programs, social events and communal gatherings, The Dome at Highfield will create opportunities for visitors to experience how the interaction of art, environment, design and technology will come together at The Dome at Woods Hole.

-The Dome at Highfield is part of Out of the Box!
+The Dome at Highfield is part of the Out of the Box!
 Art and Science Walk.

 The Dome at Woods Hole